 - Civil Registration began in July, 1837.

-- The parish was in the Nottingham Registration District.
+- The parish was in the Bulwell sub-district of the Nottingham Registration District.

 - H. M. Prison was north-west of the city proper, between Hucknall Raod and Mansfield Road.
 It generally held 200 male prisoners.

 - In 1894 a new cellblock was added to hold 40 female prisoners.

 Nottingham is a city and unitary authority in the East Midlands of England.
 Nottingham is famed for its links to the legend of Robin Hood.

 - The city has the largest publicly owned bus network in the UK.

 - The city is also served by a large railway station (in addition to several suburban stations), and an expanding tram system.

 - East Midlands Airport is located just over 10 miles to the south-west of the city.

 - The national grid reference is SK 5641.

 - You'll want an Ordinance Survey Explorer map, which has 2.5 inches to the mile scale.